billforsternz/retro-sargon/README.md

 Z80 conversion tools in this Stackoverflow post.
 The page includes quite a lot of background information about the project.
-I mention Andre Adrian, a German programmer who gave me the idea for the project and who contributes to the discussion.
+I mention Andre Adrian, a German programmer who gave me the idea for the project and who the arrives to contribute to the discussion.
 Inevitably and sadly, the discussion was closed as not meeting Stackoverflow guidelines.
 It makes me happy to contemplate that I have finally written my own conversion tools and got this project done after putting it on the back burner for so many years.